crittje-zerofifty/m-dep-unit/README.md

 Before submitting a Pull Request, please read our [PR Policy](.github/PULL_REQUEST_POLICY.md) to understand the requirements and process for contributing to this project.

+### GPG keys
+Be aware that GPG keys are required for contributing.
+Read the [manual of Github](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) how to add them to your account.

 ## Deployment to Maven Central

 This project is configured to automatically deploy to Maven Central when changes are merged to the main branch.
+Publishing requires an approval still.
+This might be subject to change.

 ## License